aleppard/argus/README.md

   * Plot equations.
 * A computation engine to handle unit conversion.
 * Support search through local text, HTML or other documents.
+* Add ability to upload HTML archives and have Argus store, index and search those pages.
+* Add ability to index (and optionally download) specific websites and perhaps share those index results with other Argus users, e.g. peer-to-peer web indexing.
 * Support search of local images using ML.
 * A ML model to translate questions into queries (e.g. BERT).
 * A question and answer engine perhaps trained on Wikipedia/Wikidata/[DBpedia](https://www.dbpedia.org).